-Staff na ame: Date of joining the School //
+Staff na ame: Date of joining the School//

 Role:

 School's Safeguarding and Child Protection Policy, including the procedure for reporting

-- School's Safeguarding and Child Protection Policy, including the procedure for reporting concerns about a child.
-(Reviewed and updated September 2020). - Appendix to safeguarding policy: Safeguarding and pastoral provision during the COVID-19 school site closure measures (Published May 2020) - Part one and Annex A of Keeping Children safe in Education (September 2020). - Code of Conduct Policy (reviewed and updated September 2020). - > Digital Strategy Policy. (reviewed and updated September 2020). - > Behaviour and Sanctions Policy. (reviewed and updated September 2020).
+- concerns about a child.
+(Reviewed and updated September 2022). - Part one and Annex A of Keeping Children safe in Education (September 2022). - > Code of Conduct Policy (reviewed and updated September 2022). - Digital Strategy Policy. (reviewed and updated September 2022). - Behaviour and Sanctions Policy. (reviewed and updated September 2022).